 What Is Strict Product Liability?

-For exemplary legal representation in your product liability claim, call Regan Zambri Long at 202-960-4596.
+For skilled legal representation in your product liability claim, contact Regan Zambri Long, PLLC.
 Founding partner Victor E. Long is a board-certified civil trial lawyer who has secured millions of dollars in product liability settlements for injured victims and their families and can do the same for you.
+Call today for a free consultation; you pay nothing unless we win.

 Contact Us Form